 The easiest way to do that is via the “Indicators” section in the platform’s upper menu:

 After that, the window with indicator settings will open:

 Here you can set the main parameters of the indicator:

 - Fast and slow MA are the moving averages.
 They are applied to the chart and provide the data for the histogram.
 The greater the difference between their periods, the more rapid changes the histogram will show.
 More often than not, these parameters remain default (unless a specific strategy requires otherwise).

-This parameter value allows to adjust the accuracy of the signal within a trading strategy: the higher the parameter value, the fewer signals there are.
+This parameter value allows to adjust the accuracy of the signal within an indicator-based trading strategy: the higher the parameter value, the fewer signals there are.

 - Next, you need to set the parameter (open, close, candlestick’s highest and lowest values) which will determine the remaining criteria.